sara-nl/swiftdocs/source/Pages/Clients/python_swift_client_windows.rst

 ***************************************************************

 First you need to install `python`_ on Windows.
 This will also include **pip** which you need to install packages.
+Do not forget to include python in your PATH.

 Installation of the python SWIFT client on Windows goes as follows: